An International Student of Literature in England.

-My very very first impression I got of UEA was that the concrete looked weird and old because of all the concrete and because it reminded me of my university in France (which was truly old and not great).
-I soon realised that my first impression was totally wrong, that all the teaching spaces were amazing and furnished with comfy chairs (Lecture Theatre 1!!), I started to love UEA’s architectural style, the contrast between concrete and nature, the lake…
+My very very first impression I got of UEA was that the concrete looked weird and old and kinda crappy because there was so much of it and because it reminded me of my university in France (which was truly old and not great).
+My other first impression was that Congregation Hall was a strange place but that, compared to France, strangers and administration people were so nice and polite!
+I soon realised that my first impression about UEA’s architecture was totally wrong, that all the teaching spaces were amazing and furnished with comfy chairs (Lecture Theatre 1!!), I started to love UEA’s architectural style, the contrast between concrete and nature, how the campus has everything you need, green spaces, the lake…

-Rooms are a bit small but fully furnished (with the least comfortable desk chair I’ve ever sat on).
-You get a very deep wardrobe with cupboard at the back, storage space under your bed (you can lift it up), a very spacious desk which is actually amazing, bookshelves.
+Rooms are a bit small but fully furnished (with the least comfortable desk chairs I’ve ever sat on… My poor butt.)
+You get a very deep wardrobe with shelves at the back, storage space under your bed (you can lift it up), a very spacious desk which is actually amazing, bookshelves.
 The shower pod is small but it’s got a little shelf and not having to share is awesome!
 You can see more pictures of en-suite village rooms here.
-I felt like I had more than enough space for all my stuff but it’s probably because, as an EU student, I only came with one big suitcase and a guitar.
-Most other people took their entire house with them and realised that was ridiculous because: A) You don’t need all these things, B) You probably won’t have time to read all the books you have and brought with you, C) Rooms aren’t huge.
+I felt like I had more than enough space for all my stuff but it’s probably because, as an EU student, I only came with one big suitcase and my guitar.
+Most people brought their entire house with them and realised that was ridiculous because: A) You don’t need all these things, B) You probably won’t have time to read all the books you have and brought with you, C) Rooms aren’t huge.
 So my advice would be not to bring too much stuff, be sensible about which clothes you’ll wear etc. There’s a hoover in the flat but it’s kind of annoying because it’s in a locked cupboard and you need to ask your cleaner to give it to you when she comes.

-The course is obviously a massive part of your university experience because that’s why you came to university for.
+The course is obviously a massive part of your university experience because that’s what you came to university for.
 All I have to say is: STUDYING ENGLISH LITERATURE AT UEA IS A-MA-ZING!

 In short, in first year you’re “restricted” but cover a wiiiiiiiiiiiiiiiiiiiiiiide range of periods, genres… You really learn a lot, discover tons of new things you didn’t think you’d be interested in and you learn the basics of being a good “literary critic.”
-It was good at the time but looking back, first year wasn’t great in comparison to second and third years because you pick ALL your modules, they all seem very interesting, you can start to specialise and it feels like you have so much freedom!
+It was good at the time but looking back, first year wasn’t great in comparison to second and third years because you pick ALL your modules, they’re all fascinating, you can start to specialise and it feels like you have so much freedom!
+And so much FUN!

-I also have to say that there is a lot of support for students, for students with financial difficulties or needed tips about finance, for foreign students seeking language support or classes, for students with disabilities, for students with mental health issues… The Student Support Services is an amazing place, free of charge, and there’ll always be someone to help and listen to you!
+I also have to say that there is a lot of support for students, for students with disabilities, financial difficulties or needing tips about budgeting, for foreign students seeking language support or classes, for students with mental health issues (counseling, mental health advisers…)… The Student Support Services is an amazing place, free of charge, and there’ll always be someone to help and listen to you!